RuiBrunoSantos/Instascaper/README.md

 <h1>instascrape: powerful Instagram data scraping toolkit</h1>

 <h1>What is it?</h1>
-InstaScrape is a lightweight JavaScript-based script designed to extract Instagram data efficiently.
-Developed as a practical tool for data collection, it allows users to gather structured information that can be further processed using standard tools for web scraping, data analysis, and data science workflows.
+InstaScrape is a lightweight JavaScript tool to scrape data from Instagram.
+This offers a practical way to gather structured information that can be made to work with regular web scraping, data analysis, and data science tools.

 <h1>What you will get?</h1>
-The InstaScrape script scans the comments of a specific Instagram post and outputs the following structured data: Username, Comment, Publish Date, Number of Likes for each comment, Profile URL of the participant, and Avatar URL of the participant.
-Users are strongly advised to handle this data ethically and responsibly, ensuring the privacy and anonymity of the participants.
+The application scans the comments of a specific Instagram post and generates a structured output that includes the username, comment, publish date, number of likes per comment, profile URL of the participant, and avatar URL.
+While this data is free to use, users are strongly encouraged to handle it ethically and responsibly, protecting the privacy and anonymity of participants.

 <h1>How it works? </h1>
-To deploy the project, download the files and install them as a Chrome browser extension.
-After extracting the contents into a folder, load the folder as an external script using the browser's developer extension settings.
+To use the project, just download the files, and next load the folder as an external script in the browser developer extension control settings.

 <h1>Citation</h1>
 Rui Bruno Santos.
 (2024).
 RuiBrunoSantos/Instascraper: Version 1.0 (1.0).
 Zenodo. https://doi.org/10.5281/zenodo.14505930 <br>